Drone-Research-Lab/livox_ros_driver/README.md

 This package allow you to connect to the livox-mid-40 with ROS Melodic on Windows like you would with the [ubuntu version of this package](https://github.com/Livox-SDK/livox_ros_driver).

 **Disclimber this package have only been tested on ros melodic isntalled on windows 10 and the livox-mid-40.
 The livox hub have not been tested.**

-There is alot more steps to install everything for Windows than ubuntu.
+There are a lot more steps to install everything for Windows than ubuntu.
 But if you want to make the livox laser scanner work on windows this is a package that could help you.

 Also inorder for me to make this package to work on Windows, I had to remove the GPS sync from the package since the USB com ports libaries are very different from windows to linux.
 So if anybody wants to contiue on making that work on windows, be welcome to fix that problem in this windows version of the Livox_ros_driver.
-I will not contiue working on this package since i got it to work for my porpose i need the driver for.
+I will not contiue working on this package since i got the ubuntu version to work on my windows computer for my porpose i need the driver for.

 ## 1. Install dependencies